-- 1. Nothing in this section limits the authority of PHCD, when notified of a court order, to comply with respect to the rights of access or control of property, including civil projection orders issued to protect a victim of domestic violence, dating violence, sexual assault or stalking, or the distribution of property among household members. - 2.
-Nothing in this section limits any available authority of PHCD to evict or terminate assistance to a resident or tenant for any violation not premised on an act of domestic violence, dating violence, sexual assault, or stalking that is in question against the tenant or an affiliated individual of the tenant.
-However, PHCD must not subject the tenant, who is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, or is affiliated with an individual who is or has been a victim of domestic violence, dating to a more demanding standard than other tenants in determining whether to evict or terminate assistance. - 3.
+- 5. Provides PHCD with the authority to terminate the Lease to any resident or lawful occupant who engages in criminal acts of physical violence against family members or others without terminating assistance to, or otherwise penalizing, the victim of the violence. - D. Limitations of VAWA Protections - Nothing in this section limits the authority of PHCD, when notified of a court order, to comply with respect to the rights of access or control of property, including civil projection orders issued to protect a victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking, or the distribution of property among household members. - 2.
+Nothing in this section limits any available authority of PHCD to evict or terminate assistance to a resident or tenant for any violation not premised on an act of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking that is in question against the tenant or an affiliated individual of the tenant.
+However, PHCD must not subject the tenant, who is or has been a victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking, or is affiliated with an individual who is or has been a victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking to a more demanding standard than other tenants in determining whether to evict or terminate assistance. - 3.
 Nothing in this section limits the authority of PHCD to issue a termination of lease or evict a tenant if PHCD can demonstrate an actual and imminent threat to other tenants or those employed at or providing service to property or site would be present if that tenant or lawful occupant is not evicted or terminated from assistance.
-In this context, words, gestures, actions, or other indicators will be considered an "actual and imminent threat" if they meet the standards provided in the definition of "actual and imminent threat" in Appendix I of this ACOP. - Any termination of lease or eviction, as provided in paragraph D(2) of this section should be utilized only when there are no other actions that could be taken to reduce or eliminate the threat, including, but not limited to, transferring the victim to a different unit, barring the perpetrator from the property or site, contacting law enforcement to increase police presence or develop other plans to keep the property safe, or seeking other legal remedies to prevent the perpetrator from acting on a threat.
-Restrictions predicated on public safety cannot be based on stereotypes, but must be tailored to particularized concerns about individual residents.

-E. Evidence Required as Proof of Domestic Violence, Dating Violence, Sexual Assault or Stalking
+In this context, words, gestures, actions, or other indicators will be considered an "actual and imminent threat" if they meet the standards provided in the definition of "actual and imminent threat" in Appendix I of this ACOP. - 4.
+Any termination of lease or eviction, as provided in paragraph D(2) of this section should be utilized only when there are no other actions that could be taken to reduce or eliminate the threat, including, but not limited to, transferring the victim to a different unit, barring the perpetrator from the property or site, contacting law enforcement to increase police presence or develop other plans to keep the property safe, or seeking other legal remedies to prevent the perpetrator from acting on a threat.
+Restrictions predicated on public safety cannot be based on stereotypes, but must be tailored to particularized concerns about individual residents. - E. Evidence Required as Proof of Domestic Violence, Dating Violence, Sexual Assault or Stalking

-1. When confronted with cases of domestic violence, dating violence, sexual assault or Stalking, PHCD must provide the alleged victim with HUD form 5382, Certification of Domestic Violence, Dating Violence, Sexual Assault or Stalking and Alternate
+When confronted with cases of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or Stalking, PHCD must provide the alleged victim with HUD form 5382, Certification of Domestic Violence, Dating Violence,

-Documentation and request that it be returned within 14 business days.
+Sexual Assault or Stalking and Alternate Documentation and request that it be returned within 14 business days.
 PHCD may, but is not required, to extend the time period to submit the documentation with the approval of the division director or designee.
 In response to this request, the resident may complete HUD form 5382 or provide one of the following types of third party documentation: